PANDA National Helpline (Monday to Saturday) 1300 726 306

 Dad kissing baby

-Becoming a new dad is a life-changing event.
-It can also test the strength of your relationship with your partner.
+It can test the strength of your relationship with your partner.
 If this is your first baby, you’re shifting from being partners to becoming parents together.
 If you already have children, you’re adjusting to caring for another baby in a busy household.
 Add sleep deprivation to the mix, and even the strongest relationships can feel the strain.

 You might be noticing unexpected differences in how you each want to care for your baby.
 Or you might have different ideas about managing paid work and unpaid parenting and household duties.
 If you’ve never discussed these issues before, bringing them up now can sometimes cause conflict and tension.